besmirzanaj/cloudalbania-website/content/posts/2020-08-set-up-foreman-and-manage-it-with.md

 ![foreman_organization_rerun](/foreman_organization_rerun.png)

 This is the end of this guide.
-Will follow up with a more detailed Day 1 configurations.